 Theory and practice of making science public.
 Fosters creative, powerful communication of science in the modern world, including how to connect society with science and technology by enhancing enjoyment of scientific discovery.

 Learn the theory and practice of making science public, including participatory science, outreach and public engagement events.
 Science communication is about bringing scientific knowledge to the public, but it's also about bringing the public's knowledge, concerns and interest to science.
 So how do we build the relationship between science and society?
 And how do we give the broader public a voice in scientific matters?

-In this paper, we focus on the participatory and public aspects of science communication, both in theory and practice.
-We'll look at the relationship between science and society and gain some practical know-how for strengthening that relationship.
-Working with the University's Centre for Science Communication (one of the largest such graduate teaching centres in the world), we'll take you through the various ways science can be made public, culminating in the class running a public science-engagement event.
+In this paper, we focus on the participatory and public aspects of science communication, both in theory and practice as we look at some practical know-how for strengthening the relationship between science and society.
+Working with the University's Centre for Science Communication (one of the largest such graduate teaching centres in the world), we'll take you through various ways science can engage with the public, culminating in the running of a public science-engagement event.

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - Recommended Preparation

 - SCOM 109

 - Teaching Arrangements

 This paper is taught via seminars and workshops.